 The Humble Instrument

-Sister Faustina was a young, uneducated, nun in a convent of the Congregation of Sisters of Our Lady of Mercy in Cracow, Poland during the 1930's.
-She came from a very poor family that struggled on their little farm during the years of World War I. She had only three years of very simple education, so hers were the humblest tasks in the convent, usually in the kitchen or garden.
-However, she received extraordinary revelations or messages from Our Lord Jesus.
-Jesus asked Sr. Faustina to record these experiences, which she compiled in notebooks.
-These notebooks are known today as the Diary of Saint Maria Faustina Kowalska and the words contained within are God's loving message of Divine Mercy.
+Sister Faustina was a young, uneducated nun in a convent of the Congregation of Sisters of Our Lady of Mercy in Poland during the 1930s.
+She came from a poor family that struggled during the years of World War I. She had only three years of simple education, so hers were the humblest tasks in the convent, usually in the kitchen or garden.
+However, she received extraordinary revelations — or messages — from our Lord Jesus.
+Jesus asked Sr. Faustina to record these experiences, which she compiled into notebooks.
+These notebooks are known today as the Diary of Saint Maria Faustina Kowalska, and the words contained within are God's loving message of Divine Mercy.

-Today, we continue to rely of Saint Faustina as a constant reminder of the message to trust in Jesus' endless mercy, and to live life mercifully toward others.
+Today, we continue to rely of St. Faustina as a constant reminder of the message to trust in Jesus' endless mercy, and to live life mercifully toward others.
 We also turn to her in prayer and request her intercession to our merciful Savior on our behalf.
-At the National Shrine of The Divine Mercy, we include the following in our 3 o'clock prayers:
+At the National Shrine of The Divine Mercy in Stockbridge, Massachusetts, we include the following in our 3 o'clock prayers: